Time Awareness

 In autonomous, every second counts.
 Even the most reliable and fast routines can fall short if they don’t account for the clock.
 Without time awareness, your robot risks:

 This is where time-aware strategies come into play.
-By keeping track of the remaining time in a match, your robot can make better decisions dynamically—choosing when to keep cycling, when to switch to parking, and when to go for one last scoring attempt.
+By keeping track of the remaining time in a match, your robot can make better decisions dynamically.

 Real-World Scenarios